dman926/nx-python-pdm/README.md

 ## Prerequisites

 - An [NX workspace](https://nx.dev/)
-- [PDM](https://pdm.fming.dev/) must be available to run from the NX workspace.
+- [PDM](https://pdm.fming.dev/) must be available to run from a terminal in the NX workspace.

 ## Usage